eric-k-chu/Geo-Run-Host/README.md

 <h1>Summary</h1>

-This repository contains the build for Geo Run.
+This repository contains the webgl build for Geo Run.
 This repo will also host the site for Geo Run.

 <h1>Developers</h1>